KrupanidhiMS/KrupanidhiMS/README.md

-- 👋 Hi, I’m @KrupanidhiMS
+- 👋 Hi, I’m @KrupanidhiMS, Freshman at BMS College of Engineering
 - 👀 I’m interested in ...Coding and medicine
-- 🌱 I’m currently learning ... took a udemy course on learnining python, learnt html in codeacademy
-- 💞️ I’m looking to collaborate on ...
+- 🌱 From the Dept. of Electronics and Instrumentation Engineering
-- 📫 How to reach me ...kk007private@gmail.com
+- 📫 How to reach me ...krupanidhi@gmail.com/krupanidhi.ei22@bmsceee.ac.in

 <!---
 KrupanidhiMS/KrupanidhiMS is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.